 The tram on the way up is an experience all of its own.
 Don’t find an alternate way up, you really want to try it.
 The tram up the hill has been operating since 1888 and climbs at an almost impossible angle.
 I’m really not sure how people remained standing rather than ending up in a heap at the back of the carriage.
 I was definitely pleased I ended up near the front of the queue and got a seat.

 While you’re on Victoria Peak there are several positions near your arrival point that offer great aspects over the city and harbour below.
-There are also great vistas from the Peak Tower’s large viewing platform and the Peak Galleria that has an observation deck with free entry.
+There are also great vistas from the Peak Tower’s large viewing platform and the Peak Galleria which has an observation deck with free entry.

 If you have time though a good look around is in order to take the 3.5 km Peak Circle Walk to get your bearings on the city in all directions, absolutely stunning.
 Don’t miss the Lugard Road Lookout and Lions View Point Pavillion as you go.